ethanwhite/swc-bootcamp-material/Lectures/shell.md

 	2013-03-21 robin 1
 	...

-Control-O saves the file (the ^ in most unix documentation means Control) Control-X exits
+Control-O saves the file (the ^ in most Unix documentation means Control) Control-X exits

 You can use your favorite text editor for this including graphical ones